 Phocas was founded in 2001 in the UK and is now a medium-sized company with full-service offices on three continents.
-The company has shown annual growth of 20 percent over the last ten years.
+The company has shown continuous growth over the last ten years.
 It now has around 1,700 customers and reported revenues of $AU34 million for fiscal year 2019.
-Phocas now has over 88 percent recurring subscription revenue, spread fairly evenly between the UK, Australia and North America.
+Phocas now has over 91 percent recurring subscription revenue, spread fairly evenly between the UK, Australia and North America.
 The self-funded company is still a private company held by the founders.

 Phocas offers a business intelligence solution created for business users with flexible analysis capabilities and good integration with several third-party ERP systems.
 The core product is broken up into three layers: a visualization area for combining information on dashboards, an analysis panel for digging deeper into the data and a database designer to create data cubes.
 Once the IT department has provisioned the data, business users can use Phocas’ set of capabilities to perform individual analyses, visualize information and create reports and dashboards.

 Phocas software is designed for the manufacturing, distribution and retail industries.
 The company aims to provide its customers with data analytics solutions for the whole business, targeting users from different departments such as finance, sales, executives, IT and operations.

 Phocas offers prebuilt solutions and an easy-to-use, self-service tool that enables non-technical users to view and build dashboards, or work in a spreadsheet-style environment when more detail and analytical capability is required.
 The product provides flexible analysis for business users who can administer the tool themselves.

 The user interface has a consistent look and feel in both the cloud and on-premises versions, as it is based on HTML5 and Java.
 Phocas offers a multi-tenant BI solution in the cloud (hosted by Microsoft Azure, AWS or Rackspace).
 Over half of its existing users and nearly all new customers use the cloud-based version.